markbrennand/force-framework/source/types/README.md

 The _Type_ constructed must have a no-op  constructor.

 It supports a feature not available in the Apex _Type.newInstance_ method.
-This new feature is the _Types.Factory_ interface.
-If the _Type_ passed to the _Types.newInstance_ method is an instance of _Factory_, it will call the _newInstance_ method of the _Factory_ implementation to create the instance.
+This new feature is the _TypesV1.Factory_ interface.
+If the _Type_ passed to the _TypesV1.newInstance_ method is an instance of _Factory_, it will call the _newInstance_ method of the _Factory_ implementation to create the instance.

-See the reference [Apex docs](SfApexDocs/types.html) for the API.
+See the reference [Apex docs](SfApexDocs/typesv1.html) for the API.
 It is suggested that you keep a page open with the Apex docs  loaded for your reference whilst reading this page.

 If you wish to try the example code in an org.
 Deploy the code in the